spigad/docker-tutorial/docs/dockerfile/exercise.md

 ### Optimize the building ( simple example )

-now, provided that you got the repo :  you can try to optimize a bit and use the `.dockerignore` file.
+Now, provided that you got the repo: `git clone  https://github.com/spigad/simple-exercise.git`  you can try to optimize a bit and use the `.dockerignore` file.

-so create the file with the following content:
+So, you should create the file with the following content:
 ```
 *.md
 .git*